So it's easy to get stuck in a bad attitude, a procrastination habit, and an avalanche of dishes and laundry.

 Will I get anything in the mail?

-Everything you need and get inside Simply Convivial Circle is digital, available via desktop, Android, or iOS.
+Everything you need and get inside Convivial Circle is digital, available via desktop, Android, or iOS.

 However, there are chances within the community at various times to get graduation gifts and participation prizes – in the mail, with notes from Mystie.

-When you enroll in Simply Convivial Continuing Education, I promise to help you find workable solutions for your trouble spots - or your money back.
+When you enroll in Convivial Circle, I promise to help you find workable solutions for your trouble spots - or your money back.

 30-Day, Zero-Risk Guarantee